 - 120 ml sour cream, plus extra to serve

-- 2 tablespoons finely chopped scallions
+- 2 tbsp finely chopped scallions

-- 1 teaspoon mustard
+- 1 tsp mustard

-- salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-- a little flour, for dredging (optional)
+- A little flour, for dredging (optional)

 - 30 g butter, melted

-- olive oil
+- Olive oil

 - Add the sour cream, scallions, chives and mustard and season to taste.
 Allow the mixture to cool, then shape into round cakes about 5 to 8 cm in diameter (or use a tian ring or cookie cutters).

 - You can also bake these in the oven on a baking tray at 175°C until golden.
 Serve with a dollop of sour cream and a sprinkle of chives on top of each cake.

-This recipe and more can be found on www.dinnerdujour.org.
+This recipe and more can be found on www.dinnerdujour.org